hesselberth/CIP/README.md

 # CIP
-Python library for high accuracy celestial to terrestrial coordinate transformations the modern way (post-IAU2006), using the CIO locator and the ERA (earth rotation angle) instead of the equinox-of-the-date and the Greenwich sidereal time, although these latter properties can be computed as well.
+Python library for high accuracy celestial to terrestrial coordinate transformations the modern way, using the CIO locator and the ERA (earth rotation angle) instead of the equinox-of-the-date and the Greenwich sidereal time (but these latter properties can be computed as well).